base-angewandte/baseauth/docs/source/install.md

 2. Start everything inside docker containers.
 This is the "easy" way to start a dev server and fiddle around with it, hot reloading included.
-   But you will not have the local pre-commit setup.

 In both cases there are some common steps to follow: